Oleksii-Kshenskyi/in_small_steps/README.md

   - The "CA" button should become the "C" button instead, and it should be implemented.
 It clears everything;
   - Introduce the floating point logic;
   - Implement keyboard key bindings for all the buttons.
+  - **POSSIBLE BUG:** When you press CE and then /, the MS calculator throws the "cannot divide by zero" exception.
+This calculator currently just ignores it and continues the expression calculation without it.
+Have to find why the behaviors are different.

 ## 2 - Effective Modern Cpp
 This is a project created for the purpose of learning stuff from said book.
 Try to create a small program for each item to use it the way the book